 We spend a third of our lives in our bedrooms in close contact with mattresses and bedding which are all potential havens for dust mites and other allergens.
 (Soft toys, cushions, curtains and carpets also contain high amounts of dust mites.)

-- Mattresses and beddings, upholstered furniture, carpets, cushions and cuddly toys are homes to dust mites, mainly due to the associated body heat.
+– Mattresses and bedding, upholstered furniture, carpets, cushions and cuddly toys are homes to dust mites, mainly due to the associated body heat

 As well as using allergen proof bedding, AllerGuard recommends using following measures to keep dust mite levels low in the home: